yesodweb/benchmarks/README.md

 In our comparison, we tried to find the fastest servers in other languages.
 For python we used tornado.
 For Ruby we used Goliath.
 Here is an overview of [Ruby deployment options](http://blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3).
 For Java we used winstone, although there may well be a better option.

-In the future we would like to benchmark against Erlang and Nginx.
+In the future we would like to benchmark against Nginx.

 ## Installation